rohit01/blog_backup/about/index.md

 <img src="/res/about/rohit.jpg" width="256" height="170" align="right">

-**Rohit Gupta** is a developer and foss evangelist.
-He is passionate about technology and have worked in the area of convergence of telephony over web.
+**Rohit Gupta** is a developer, foss evangelist and Indian nationalist.
+He is passionate about technology and has worked in the area of convergence of telephony over web.
 Some of the projects he has worked upon include automating the cloud management over [Amazon Web Service](http://aws.amazon.com) using [boto](https://github.com/boto/boto), enabling high availability, failover solution and auto-scaling to ensure zero downtime and un-interrupted services to Plivo customers.
 As a FOSS enthusiast, he was instrumental in organizing the first ever [linux InstallFest](/first-ever-linux-installfest-in-kgec.html), founded the GNU/Linux User Group and presented FOSS tech talks in his [University](http://www.kgec.ac.in/).

 **Speaker at International conferences:**